 How do I donate to the SGO?

-To contribute to the Lutheran SGO, you may either give online by clicking here or you can complete the donation form below and mail it to the SGO along with your donation.
+To contribute to the Lutheran SGO, you may either give online by clicking here or you can complete the donation form above and mail it to the SGO along with your donation.
 Be sure to designate CLHS as the recipient.
 Once your donation is received, the Lutheran SGO will send you an acknowledgment letter along with your School State Tax Credit Certificate Number.
 You will need to include this number on your Schedule IN-SSC.

 Does my SGO donation need to be in cash?